elementor/elementor-developers-docs/src/widgets/index.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Intermediate" />

-Elementor is packed with dozens of useful widgets in the **Widgets Panel** split into several categories.
-Each widget has a set of custom controls (input fields) where end-users can fill data.
+Elementor is packed with dozens of useful widgets in the **Widgets Panel**.
+Each widget has a set of custom controls (input fields) in which end-users can enter data.

 <img src="/assets/img/elementor-widgets.png" alt="Elementor Widgets Panel" style="float: right; width: 300px; margin-left: 20px; margin-bottom: 20px;">

 ## Creating New Widgets

-Learn more about the widget anatomy and how to create your own custom widgets:
+Learn more about widget anatomy and how to create your own custom widgets:

 * [Widget Structure](./widget-structure)
 * [Widget Data](./widget-data)